azazellochg/Anisotropy/README.md

 GPU code and Conda environment by Carl Negro.

-3DFSC Program Suite requires Anaconda 3 to run, and UCSF Chimera to visualize the outputs.
+3DFSC Program Suite requires Miniconda 3 to run, and UCSF Chimera to visualize the outputs.

 Important: this version of the software is modified for use with Scipion (April 2020).